RyGuy860/logs_analysis/README.md

 - Fork and clone the repository https://github.com/udacity/fullstack-nanodegree-vm
 - Next change to this directory in your terminal with cd.
 Inside, you will find another directory called vagrant.
 Change directory to the vagrant directory:
 - You will need to unzip news.zip
--Then cd to the news directory and this will give you access to newsdata.sql and news.py
+-Then cd to the news directory and this will give you access to news.py

 4. Starting the virtual machine:
 - From your terminal, inside the vagrant subdirectory, run the command vagrant up